crypto-com/thaler-docs/docs/getting-started/README.md

 ## A bird's-eye view

-Before diving into details, we would like to introduce you the big picture of Crypto.com Chain's main components as follows:
+Before diving into the details, we would like to introduce you to the big picture of Crypto.com Chain's main components:

 ![](./assets/big_pic.png)

-At the end of this getting-start document, you will be running four components:
+At the end of this getting-started document, you will be running these four components:

-- `chain-abci` as main chain process.
+- `chain-abci` as main chain process;
-- `client-rpc` as rpc server for client's interactions.
+- `client-rpc` as rpc server for client's interactions;
-- `tendermint` for consensus.
+- `tendermint` for consensus;
 - `tx-query-app` allows semi-trusted client querying of sealed tx payloads.

 ## Azure VM creation